Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Moduli stack of quasi--admissible odd--degree hyperelliptic genus fibrations over

-Since any quasi-admissible hyperelliptic genus $g$ fibration $f$ is not isotrivial, $\varphi_f$ must be a non-trivial morphism, i.e., the image of $f$ in $\Hc_{2g}[2g-1])$ is 1-dimensional.
+Since any quasi--admissible hyperelliptic genus $g$ fibration $f$ is not isotrivial, $\varphi_f$ must be a non-trivial morphism, i.e., the image of $f$ in $\Hc_{2g}[2g-1])$ is 1-dimensional.
 Since non-trivialness of a morphism is an clopen condition, the corresponding clopen locus (consisting of the union of connected components) $\Hom_{>0}(\Pb^1,\Hc_{2g}[2g-1])$ is indeed isomorphic to $\Lc_g$. \end{proof}

 We now have the following arithmetic invariant of the moduli stack $\Lc_{g, |\Delta_{g}| \cdot n}$ over $\Fb_q$.

 \begin{cor} [Motive and weighted point count of $\Lc_{g, |\Delta_{g}| \cdot n}$ over $\Fb_q$] If $\mathrm{char}(K) = 0$ or $> 2g+1$, then the motive of $\Lc_{g, |\Delta_{g}| \cdot n}$ in the Grothendieck ring of $K$--stacks $K_0(\mathrm{Stck}_{K})$ is equivalent to \begingroup \allowdisplaybreaks